 Although founded in 1998, it wasn't until 2010 that this Brazilian company change its focus to the mobile services market.
 With 1,000-5,000 employees, it has $395,000,000 in total funding over 9 rounds, with operations in Latin America, the United States, and France.
 Its founders are Eduardo Lins Henrique, Fabio Povoa, Fabricio Bloisi, Leonardo Constantino Oliveira, Leonardo Sales, Marcelo Sales, and Rafael Duton.
 Since 2008, Movile has had the support of Naspers, a global internet and entertainment group, and one of the largest technology investors in the world.

-This is a fintech company that focuses on small business loans.
+This is a fin-tech company that focuses on small business loans.
 Its headquarters are located in Mexico City, Mexico, with 100-250 employees.
 It was launched in April of 2013, by David Arana and Francisco Padilla, both Latin American born; Brazil and México respectively, also, both with extensive experience as investment consultants.
-With a total of 7 founding rounds, Konfio has managed to raise $102,800,000 with the help of investors like Google and Victory Park Capital.
+With a total of 7 funding rounds, Konfio has managed to raise $102,800,000 with the help of investors like Google and Victory Park Capital.

 6. Dr. Consulta

 Like in many Latin American countries, Brazil’s public healthcare system is a disaster, making it very difficult for the average citizen to get medical attention.
 Dr. Consulta created a solution to this huge problem by creating Medical Centers and an app that allows patients to receive medical attention for anything from a vaccine to surgery.
 This company was founded by Thomaz Srougi on August 1, 2011.
 It has had 5 funding rounds through which it was able to raise USD.91,900,000.
 Omidyar Network and Kaszek Ventures are the most recent investors and the company has around 1.000-5.000 employees.